 These are the Bible reading plans that have helped me to read through my Bible these past 2 years.
 They pretty much cover the whole Bible.
 I really can’t recommend the Youversion Bible app or at Bible. com enough.
 It’s such an amazing tool that has helped me through so many subjects.
 Some I’ve read alone, and others I read with friends.

 - The Old Testament – The books of History

 - The Old Testament – The books of Wisdom

 - 60 day New Testament Journey

 What I also found very helpful was that there is also an option to listen to the Bible.
-A lot of the translations have this option, but not every single one of them yet.
+A lot of the translations have this option, but not every single one of them.
 This has been such an effective tool for a day-dreamer like me.
 Depending on what time I had to be somewhere, work, school or an appointment, I would get up very early.
 I found myself to be most productive in the mornings so, reading the Bible during that time is the easiest for me.
-But the very 1h30m, I really can’t concentrate.
+But after 1h30m, I really can’t concentrate.
 I day-dream a lot!
 Listening and reading along have helped me to be productive even during those moments.
 Besides that, it’s a great way to hear the Word of God for people who can’t read.

 Benefits of having read the whole Bible one’s:

 - There haven’t been any sermon that I found difficult to follow or understand.

 - Why is this important: If you don’t know the word of God you will be like a wave going from left to right and back and forth.
 Anyone can tell you anything, and you will believe it because you don’t know better anyway.
 This is why being a Prophet in this generation makes so much money, many can’t distinguish between false or right teaching.

 - I have come to know Jesus and God the Father way better than before which has anchored my faith even more.